Breathing Air … Think Smarter, Not Harder!

 What You Should Know About Air Respirator Equipment

-Before you purchase respirator equipment, consider what respirators offer the best protection and if your insulation installers should be fit tested.
+Air respirator equipment is an important part of any spray foam rig air filter system.
+Before you purchase respirator equipment, consider what respirators offer the best protection and if your insulation installers should be fit-tested.

 The two most common air respirators are masks and hoods:

-- Masks: offer a bit more movement, but are more expensive to replace.
-And let’s be honest … everything in contact with spray foam will eventually need to be replaced!
+• Masks: offer a bit more movement, but are more expensive to replace.
+If we’re being honest, everything in contact with spray foam will eventually need to be replaced!

-- The deciding factor: for many, it’s the fact that masks require a fit test, and hoods do not.
-If you don’t want to argue with employees about shaving, and you’re interested in less-expensive replacements and increased airflow — hoods are for you.
+• The deciding factor: for many, it’s the fact that masks require a fit test, and hoods do not.
+If you don’t want to argue with employees about shaving and are interested in less-expensive replacements and increased airflow, hoods are for you.

-If mobility is more important, and your crew is ok with maintaining their fitted mask (and medical card) — go with masks!
+If mobility is more important, and your crew is ok with maintaining their fitted mask and medical cards, go with masks!

 How Fresh Air Filtration Systems Affect Your Bottom Line: